DanielTuron/DanielTuron/README.md

 ### Skills...
 Python / Java / Matlab / C / SQL / Javascript / C++ / Django / React

-### I am currently working on...
-Getting more comfortable with Javascript, DJango, and Node, in the process of creating my own Spotify web application.

 ### Some of my hobbies/interests include...

 * Coding :technologist: